New legislation regarding online consumer privacy has brought attention to third-party cookies.

 Image source: madmartech

 First-party cookies are placed on the website by the owner.
 They collect user data and use it to remember website configuration.
+The data collected by first-party cookies are called first-party data.

 They track and remember things like: